ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor: Reinforcing Long-term Engagement with Residual Actor

 \section{Reinforcing Long-term Engagement with Residual Actor}

 To improve long-term engagement, we propose to learn a recommendation policy which is broadly consistent to, but better than, the online-serving policy\footnote{The online-serving policy is a historical policy or a mixture of policies which generate logged data to approximate the MDP in sequential recommendation.}.
-In this way, i) we have access to sufficient data near the learned policy so that state-action values can be properly estimated because the notorious extrapolation error is minimized~\cite{fujimoto2019off}; and ii) the potential of harming the user experience is reduced as we can easily control the divergence between the learned new policy and the deployed policy (the online-serving policy) and there is no need to perform online exploration.
-Despite the advantages, learning such a policy directly is quite difficult because we need to perform optimization in the entire huge policy space.
-Instead, we solve it by first reconstructing the online-serving policy and then improving it.
-By doing so, the original optimization problem is decomposed into two sub-tasks which are easier to handle.
+In this way, i) we have access to sufficient data near the learned policy so that state-action values can be properly estimated because the notorious extrapolation error is minimized~\citep{fujimoto2019off}; and ii) the potential of harming the user experience is reduced as we can easily control the divergence between the learned new policy and the deployed policy (the online-serving policy) and there is no need to perform online interaction.
+Despite the advantages, directly learning such a policy is rather difficult because we need to perform optimization throughout the entire huge policy space.
+Instead, we propose to achieve it by first reconstructing the online-serving policy and then improving it.
+By doing so, the original optimization problem is decomposed into two sub-tasks which are more manageable.

 Specifically, let $\hat{\pi}(a|s)$ denote the policy we want to learn; we decompose it into $\hat{a}=a_{on}+\Delta(s,a_{on})$ where $a_{on}$ is sampled from the online-serving policy ${\pi}_{on}$, i.e., $a_{on}\sim \pi_{on}(a|s)$, and $\Delta(s,a_{on})$ is the residual which is determined by a deterministic actor.
 We expect that adding the residual will lead to higher expected return, i.e., $\mathcal{J}(\hat{\pi}) \geq \mathcal{J}(\pi_{on})$.
 As in Figure~\ref{fig:work_flow}, our algorithm, ResAct, works in three phases: \begin{itemize} \item[i)] \textbf{Reconstruction:} ResAct first reconstructs the online-serving policy, i.e., $\tilde{\pi}_{on}(a|s) \approx \pi_{on}(a|s)$, by supervised learning.
 Then ResAct samples $n$ actions from the reconstructed policy, i.e., $\{\tilde{a}^i_{on}\sim \tilde{\pi}_{on}(a|s)\}_{i=1}^{n}$ as estimators of $a_{on}$; \item[ii)] \textbf{Prediction:} For each estimator $\tilde{a}^i_{on}$, ResAct predicts the residual and applies it to $\tilde{a}^i_{on}$, i.e., $\tilde{a}^i=\tilde{a}^i_{on}+\Delta(s,\tilde{a}^i_{on})$.
 We need to learn the residual actor to predict $\Delta(s,\tilde{a}_{on})$ such that $\tilde{a}$ is better than $\tilde{a}_{on}$ in general; \item[iii)] \textbf{Selection:} ResAct selects the best action from the $\{\tilde{a}^i\}_{i=0}^n$ as the final output, i.e., $\arg\max_{\tilde{a}} Q^{\hat{\pi}}(s,\tilde{a})$ for $\tilde{a}\in \{\tilde{a}^i\}_{i=0}^n$. \end{itemize} In sequential recommendation, state representations may not contain sufficient information about long-term engagement.
 To address this, we design two information-theoretical regularizers to improve the expressiveness and conciseness of the extracted state features.
 The regularizers are maximizing mutual information between state features and long-term engagement while minimizing the entropy of the state features in order to filter out redundant information.
 The overview of ResAct is depicted in Figure~\ref{fig:schematics} and we elaborate the details in the subsequent subsections.
 A formal description for ResAct algorithm is shown in Appendix \ref{over_algo}.